Constitution

 The objects of the club shall be:-

-To ensure the safety and wellbeing of all club members by adopting and implementing the current (at any time) SARA policies in safety and child protection.
-(2/11/2005)
+• To ensure the safety and wellbeing of all Club members by adopting and implementing the current (at any time) Scottish Rowing Codes of Conduct, Wellbeing and Protection Standards, Anti Bullying, Adult Support and Protection, and Child Wellbeing and Protection Policies.
+(2023)

 Membership which is open to persons aged 18 years or over when subscriptions are due.

-Membership which is open to persons who neither live or work within a 20 mile radius of the Club and who are consequently expected only to make infrequent use of Club equipment.
+Membership which is open to persons who neither live nor work within a 20-mile radius of the Club and who are consequently expected only to make infrequent use of Club equipment.

-Membership which is open to persons as the Committee from time to time may decide.
+Membership which is open to persons as the Committee may decide from time to time.
 Honorary Members shall not be liable to pay a subscription.

 The Committee shall decide the relevant category of Membership for each member.